kichnan/jiraboy/_posts/2016-02-12-status-emails.markdown

 ## Ending Note
+The output `finalHTML` generated out of this exercise can be either sent as email (through whichever means you like), or maintain it as a web-page.
+Your choice.

-And that's how you save time.
+And that's how you save time!

 [jqt]:      https://github.com/BorisMoore/jquery-tmpl